 Step 2: Evaluate your space.

-Now that you’ve moved some items, whittled your belongings down to the essentials and returned any items that don’t belong to their rightful home (like the super cute hair ties pictured right), it’s time for some fun!
+Now that you’ve moved some items, whittled your belongings down to the essentials and returned any items that don’t belong to their rightful home, it’s time for some fun!

 Step 3: Measure & Shop